 Additional Pedagogic Requirements

 Candidates must satisfy the examiners in coursework assessment for each of the courses taken.
-The assessment of coursework will include written assignments, candidates’ seminar presentations, their role as discussants in other candidates’ seminars, their general contribution to seminars, and other relevant activities, including field trips.
+The assessment of coursework will include written assignments, candidates’ seminar presentations, their roles as discussants in other candidates’ seminars, their general contribution to seminars, and other relevant activities, including field trips.